(What is the right things to do when it comes to relationships between the various races. Image source: http://www.essex.ac.uk/)

 Indirect race discrimination occurs when a condition or requirement which a smaller proportion from the victim’s racial group can comply with, and is detrimental to the victim because s/he cannot comply with it, and cannot be shown to be justifiable irrespective of the colour, race, nationality or national and ethnic origins of the person to whom it is applied.
 For example, requirement of a certain height.

 It gets even better.
 The United Kingdom then came out with an amendment to the 1976 Act.
-The Race Relations Amendment Act 2000 puts specific duties on the authorities, one which is:-
+The Race Relations Amendment Act 2000 puts specific duties on the authorities, one of which is:-

 Assess whether their functions and policies are relevant to race equality